narittt/sudoku/README.md

-# sudoku
+# Sudoku
-Game built using Java that implements an algorithm to solve a 9x9 sudoku board with a visual representation.
+Game built for my CS231 Data Structure and Algorithms class using Java that implements an algorithm to solve a 9x9 sudoku board with a visual representation.

 # view it in action!